redpanda-data/connect/website/docs/guides/bloblang/functions.md

 ### `meta(string)`

 Returns the value of a metadata key from a message identified by a key.
-Message metadata can be modified using the [metadata processor][meta_proc].
+Values are extracted from the referenced input message and therefore do NOT reflect changes made from within the map.

 The parameter is optional and if omitted the entire metadata contents are returned as a JSON object.